OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 > The goal here is to show the scaffolding for such a server, while keeping the code as small as possible.
 > The features presented here are minimal, but this server _**is**_ working.

-> We use here (for the client part) several statements that require Java 11 (`Map.of`, `Objects.requireNonNullElse`).
+> We use here (for the _client_ part, server part should be OK) several statements that require Java 11 (`Map.of`, `Objects.requireNonNullElse`).
 It could be modified if a lower Java version is required (like for the Raspberry Pi Zero).

 It provides the following basic features (which you can extend):
 - Messages are all text messages